 - Pedro Pierluisi, the only representative Puerto Rico has in Congress, summarizes the issues in the bill.
 Challenge students to consider whether Pierluisi’s views are different from those who are not representing Puerto Rico.
 Have students identify specific examples from the debate to support their answer to this question.

-- PROMESA, which stands for “Puerto Rico Oversight, Management, and Economic Stability Act,” is an anagram using the Spanish word for “promise” as the name for the bill.
+- PROMESA, which stands for “Puerto Rico Oversight, Management, and Economic Stability Act,” is an acronym using the Spanish word for “promise” as the name for the bill.
 Challenge students to come up with other possible names, and discuss how different names might affect the perception of the bill.

 - Some speakers point out that a bipartisan bill must be a compromise and is unlikely to please everyone.
 Discuss the concept of checks and balances in the U.S. government, and consider the idea of a bipartisan compromise bill as an example.